Silicon-erbium chip achieves 170 Gb/s

 “If you want a large amplification, you would like to put many erbium ions in the material.
 This in turn can cause a higher ETU,” Agazzi said.
 “There are possibilities in adapting the host material, causing less interaction of the ions.
 With my models, I have gained better insight in these and other mechanisms that lower the amplification.”

 Agazzi conducted her research within professor Markus Pollnau’s Integrated Optical Microsystems Group, which is part of the MESA+ Institute for Nanotechnology at Twente.

-On Thursday, Sept.
-20, she successfully defended her thesis, "Spectroscopic Excitation and Quenching Processes in Rare-Earth-Ion-Doped Al2O3 and their Impact on Amplifier and Laser Performance."
+She successfully defended her thesis, “Spectroscopic Excitation and Quenching Processes in Rare-Earth-Ion-Doped Al2O3 and their Impact on Amplifier and Laser Performance,” in September.